 Cure, as provided under the Jones Act, includes medical treatment, prescription medications, therapy, doctor visits, nursing services, hospital expenses and other necessary treatment in the course of recovery until the seaman reaches maximum medical improvement.

 12. If I suffer an offshore injury, am I required to see only company doctors?

 NO!
 Injured offshore workers and Jones Act seamen are NOT required to see only company doctors.
-You should pick a doctor who you like, with whom you are comfortable, and who treats you fairly and appropriately.
-Some maritime workers are required to see certain medical groups pursuant to union agreements but there are many exceptions to even those requirements.
+You should pick a doctor whom you like, with whom you are comfortable, and who treats you fairly and appropriately.
+Some maritime workers are required to see certain medical groups pursuant to union agreements, but there are many exceptions to even those requirements.